 To move past the bookkeeping basics, you’ll want to regularly review your education, consider networking, explore small business accounting software tools and make general skill improvements to move your bookkeeping jobs from the everyday to awesome.

 There are a number of bookkeeping programs available through post-secondary education institutions with great track records.
 If you are considering taking a program, look to a school that is accredited by the Canadian Bookkeepers Association (CBA) so that upon graduation, you can apply for membership with the CBA and become a Registered Professional Bookkeeper.
-It’s not a mandatory designation of course, but it certainly will appeal to existing and prospective clients.
+It’s not a mandatory designation, but it certainly will appeal to existing and prospective clients.

-For those already running their own business, a bookkeeping course must have flexibility to allow for the continued operation while learning.
+For those already running their own business, a bookkeeping or accounting program must have the flexibility to allow for the continued operation while learning.
 Look for an educational partner that provides the flexibility you need.
-This could be options for part-time and full-time learning as well as in-person and online sessions.
+There could be options for part-time and full-time learning as well as in-person and online sessions.
 Another essential element is looking at the courses themselves.
 Those who have been doing bookkeeping for a while may not need the financial accounting courses as much, but perhaps there is a need for a greater understanding of taxation and recent changes.
 There may be a desire to get to know computerized bookkeeping and learning about the most popular management accounting programs available.
 Perhaps you’ve not been involved in the payroll side of things for your clients in the past, so learning payroll administration may be a natural addition to grow your business and usefulness to your clients.

 Bookkeeping programs should also be reviewed for the faculty teaching them.
 This is a point that can’t be understated.
 While a school may have great credentials and a superb track record, without instructors who can teach the curriculum in a way that can be absorbed and understood, the expense of education may be a waste.
-Look for faculty members who have been exposed to multiple industries in a bookkeeping or accounting capacity, those who may have been business owners and those with experience teaching not only accounting basics, but also accounting software.
+Look for faculty members who have been exposed to multiple industries in a bookkeeping or accounting capacity, those who may have been business owners and those with experience teaching not only accounting basics but also accounting software.

 Accounting software has been around for a number of years, yet some bookkeepers become so ingrained in the system they’ve been using, they don’t consider if there are other options to make their work (and client lives) easier.
 Changing from one system to another can certainly be challenging, but by taking training, the transition will be much more fluid and will quickly become second nature.
 This approach almost always beats out the “intention” of changing the software and a plan to review it in your spare time, because this generally never happens!
 With training behind you, you are much more likely to grow excited about using the new tools and make the switch with the power of your new education boosting you.